 Nina R. McCoy received a B.S. from the University of Oregon in sociology, a Masters in teaching from the School for International Training and a Masters in public health (international health) from the University of Hawaii.
 She did additional post-graduate studies in sociology, teaching and public administration.
 After Peace Corps service in Thailand, Ms. McCoy worked with the Swedish International Development Authority as a language and cross-cultural trainer in Sweden and co-coordinator of an English language training program for health care projects in Vietnam, 1979-1983.
 She served from 1989-96 as associate director of Kalihi-Palama Health Center in Honolulu, which provides care for uninsured, immigrant and homeless populations.
 At KPHC she taught in a pioneer multidisciplinary community-based health training program.
 Between 1996-2006, in Ha Noi, Vietnam, Ms. McCoy managed youth-focused HIV/AIDS prevention programs for Population and Development International and the Australian Red Cross; worked on an HIV program five-year strategic plan for USAID; carried out HIV/AIDS related documentation and evaluation work for Family Health International; and, as Futures Group staff, became the management advisor for the USAID-supported Policy Project.
 Ms. McCoy joined SSRC in 2006.

-Mary McDonnell is executive director and chief operating officer of the SSRC, and she leads the Council's capacity strengthening, fellowships, and Asia-focused work.
+Mary McDonnell is senior vice president for strategic learning and special initiatives of the SSRC, and she leads the Council’s capacity-strengthening, fellowships, and Asia-focused work.
 McDonnell received her PhD in history from Columbia University with a focus on transregional connections between the Arab Middle East and Southeast Asia, particularly through Islam.
-She has master's degrees in both international affairs and journalism, also from Columbia, and worked as a journalist covering Asian and Middle Eastern affairs before joining the Council full time in 1986, where she became founding director of the Abe Fellowship and Vietnam Programs.
-She is currently leading a decade-long, qualitative and quantitative assessment of population health in rural Vietnam.
-Her most recent publication, a case study of injury prevention in Vietnam in Structural Approaches in Public Health, edited by Marni Sommer and Richard Parker (Routledge, May 2013), provides a lens on creating achievable policy and behavioral change and offers lessons for other public health interventions while demonstrating the power of evaluation as a tool for strategic learning.
-She is currently editing the Sage Handbook on Research Management, a longer-term project.
-McDonnell chairs the Board of Trustees of the School for Social Development and Public Policy at Beijing Normal University and is a founding member of the board of a new NGO, Resources for Health Equity.
+She has master’s degrees in both international affairs and journalism, also from Columbia, and worked as a journalist covering Asian and Middle Eastern affairs before joining the Council full time in 1986, where she became founding director of the Abe Fellowship and Vietnam Programs.
+In 2015, she coedited the SAGE Handbook of Research Management, and earlier she contributed a case study of injury prevention in Vietnam to Structural Approaches in Public Health, edited by Marni Sommer and Richard Parker (Routledge, May 2013), providing a lens on creating achievable policy and behavioral change and offering lessons for other public health interventions while demonstrating the power of evaluation as a tool for strategic learning.
+Her current work includes a decade-long, qualitative and quantitative assessment of population health in rural Vietnam; and she recently secured a series of grants from the Atlantic Philanthropies.
+McDonnell is leading learning and evaluation (LEP) efforts for four of the Atlantic Fellows programs: International Inequalities Institute, Racial Equity, The Equity Initiative, and the Global Brain Health Initiative.
+She also coordinates across all Atlantic Fellows LEP efforts.
+McDonnell serves on the Expert Working Group of the Ford Foundation International Fellowships Program, on the advisory boards of the Social Sciences and Humanities Research Council of Canada, and the British Council for Mobilising the Humanities.
+She chairs the Board of Trustees of the School for Social Development and Public Policy at Beijing Normal University and is a founding member of the board of a new NGO, Resources for Health Equity.

-Clare McGranahan is the editorial assistant for the SSRC’s Communications Department.
+Clare McGranahan is the editor for the SSRC’s Communications Department.
 She graduated from Wesleyan University in 2013 with a BA in religion and philosophy.
-Before joining the SSRC she interned for Island Press’s Production Department in Washington, DC. .
+Before joining the SSRC she interned for Island Press’s Production Department in Washington, DC.

 Cleia Noia is the program manager of the Drugs, Security and Democracy Program.
 She received her law degree from Universidade Presbiteriana Mackenzie in Brazil and her master's degree in law and diplomacy, with a focus on international development and human security, from the Fletcher School at Tufts University.
 Prior to joining the Council in February 2014, Cleia worked as a corporate lawyer in Brazil and consulted on Brazil's drug policy for the Open Society Foundations.